 You can come to the Tribunal hearing or you can have a representative (for example, a friend, a solicitor or a surveyor) speak for you, whether or not you will be there yourself.
 However, if you are not going to be there, we must have a letter from you before or at the hearing confirming that that person may represent you.

-If the hearing date is not one that you can attend, if you have good reason you may request a postponement*.
-Alternatively it is possible for you to request that your case be considered without you being there, on the basis of written evidence*.
+If the hearing date is not one that you can attend, and if there is a good reason, you may request a postponement*.
+Alternatively it is possible for you to ask for your case be considered without you being there, on the basis of written evidence*.

 However, it is very helpful if you come to the hearing so that you can put your case, answer any questions the panel has and ask questions of the other party (the VOA or the council).
 Our statistics show that a higher percentage of appellants succeed in their appeal if they do attend or are represented.

 Please remember that at any time you can contact the office that has sent you notices to ask for general advice.

 *The Consolidated Practice Statement goes into many of these points in greater detail.